mikemwanga/MSC-Project/README.md

 ## Approach/Questions
 Whats constellations

-How is the local diversity/each segment
+How is the local diversity/each segment\n
 Global Diversity
 CLustering patterns
 Vaccinated vs unvaccinated